“For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

 - At the beginning of life, young mothers in crisis pregnancies are in need of gospel mercy to support them in caring for their children and themselves; their unborn children are in need of gospel justice in the face of possible abortion.
 Family Life Services is a Christian agency in Ypsilanti, encouraging young mothers in crisis pregnancies to choose life, and then supporting them as they encounter the challenges that this choice can bring.

 - Throughout life, poor children and adults are in need of gospel mercy of food, shelter, clothing, medical care and dental care.
 These provisions can also be gospel justice when they enable people to gain life-functionality and break out of the oppressive cycle of poverty.
-Hope Center is a Christian agency in Ypsilanti that provides free medical and dental care to uninsured children, adults and families as well as free meals; it also operates a food pantry, a free-use laundry room, and a “care-and-share” closet providing basic daily necessities.
+Hope Clinic is a Christian agency in Ypsilanti that provides free medical and dental care to uninsured children, adults and families as well as free meals; it also operates a food pantry, a free-use laundry room, and a “care-and-share” closet providing basic daily necessities.
 The Staples Family Center, operated by the Salvation Army, provides short-term emergency shelter, meals, and support groups (employment, substance abuse) for the homeless.
 The Center provides counseling to help residents develop life skills and address issues that have sabotaged permanent housing in the past.
 Knox partners with Friends in Deed, an interfaith organization, to respond to unmet needs of low-income Washtenaw County residents.

 - At the end of life, our elderly are often denied dignified participation in community, either in nursing homes or as shut-ins; their isolation calls for gospel justice and mercy.
 Bortz Residence in Ypsilanti is a nursing home that welcomes Christian care and fellowship for their elderly residents.
 Many of their residents are without families or have limited means.
 We at Knox have the opportunity to bring Christian fellowship to these residents who otherwise cannot experience it, through group visits on Tuesdays, including prayer, song, scripture reading and fellowship, and one-on-one relationships with residents.